Edu (footballer, born 1981)

 Eduardo Gonçalves de Oliveira (born 30 November 1981), commonly known as Edu, is a Brazilian former professional footballer who played as a striker.

-Club career
+Career

 Beşiktaş

 Edu did not start the season well and Carlos Carvalhal benched him for months.
 He scored a great goal in the last group stage match against Stoke City in UEFA Europa League and Beşiktaş finished first in the group.
 His first league goal came against Samsunspor in a penalty kick in December 2011.
 His second goal came in the BJK İnönü Stadium against rivals Bursaspor.

 Liaoning Whowin

 Edu moved to Chinese Super League club Liaoning Whowin on 28 February 2013.
 He scored his first goal on his debut for Liaoning.

 Hebei China Fortune

 On 9 July 2015, Edu transferred to China League One side Hebei China Fortune.